Urbano Monti

-Urbano Monti (16 August 1544 – 15 May 1613), alternatively spelled Urbano Monte, was an Italian geographer and cartographer.
+Urbano Monti (16 August 1544 – 15 May 1613), alternatively spelt Urbano Monte, was an Italian geographer and cartographer.

 Life

 He was born and raised in Milan, Italy, in a family of the minor nobility.
 He grew up together with his two younger brothers and his paternal cousins in the family house in Milan.
-Despite his noble status Monti never held public office, but instead occupied himself with scholarship, particularly history and geography, with administering the family property, and with philanthropic endeavors.
-At the age of 35 he married eighteen-year-old Margarita Niguarda by whom he had four sons and one daughter.
+Despite his noble status, Monti never held public office, but instead occupied himself with scholarship, particularly history and geography, with administering the family property, and with philanthropic endeavours.
+At the age of 35, he married eighteen-year-old Margarita Niguarda, by whom he had four sons and one daughter.
 He died in Milan on 15 May 1613 and was buried in the family chapel in the church of San Carlo al Corso.